One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 The sculptural decoration of the two principal façades is medieval in its encyclopedic character.
 Although some of the capitals are simply ornamental, most of them as well as the larger sculptures in this area are allegorical, designed to impress upon the city leaders their obligation to justice and virtue.

 The capital of the corner column by the Porta della Carta is decorated with an allegorical figure of Justice, while a larger 15th-century sculpture of the Judgement of Solomon appears above.
-On the other two corners 14th-century sculptures depicting the Drunkenness of Noah and Adam and Eve serve as reminders of human weakness.
+On the other two corners, 14th-century sculptures depicting the Drunkenness of Noah and Adam and Eve serve as reminders of human weakness.

 The Porta della Carta, situated between the palace and S Marco, forms the main entrance to the courtyard and palace.
-It was begun by Giovanni Buon and his son Bartolomeo Buon in 1438, and with its mixture of Gothic and proto-Renaissance elements provides the most important surviving example of the Venetian style of that time.
+It was begun by Giovanni Buon and his son Bartolomeo Buon in 1438, and its mixture of Gothic and proto-Renaissance elements provides the most important surviving example of the Venetian style of that time.

 Its present name refers to the government’s practice of posting proclamations on the doorway, though it was originally referred to as the ‘Golden Doorway’ on account of its extensive gilding.
 Despite being stripped of its gold and polychromy the doorway remains rich in detail and iconography.